zhtaoang/curl-logger/README.md

 * Fixed bug: cookie values can have = sign inside so we need to get around them somehow
 * Cookie strings are now escaped
 * CurlLoggingInterceptor's constructor is now protected to make extending it possible
+* CurlLoggingInterceptor can now be configured to print a curl command in multiple lines

 0.4: